lab2023/lab2023.com/source/posts/2014-12-25-what_is_vagrant_and_properties_of_vagrant.md

 ---
-title: What is vagrant and properties of vagrant ?
+title: What is vagrant and properties of vagrant?
 date: 2014-12-25
 author: leylakapi
 tags: vagrant, virtual-machine, virtual-box, ssh, script, shell, en